le-christine/SEI/Week1/1-Monday/lessons/2-Installfest/README.md

 After running the Homebrew install, we want to configure our `bash prompt` to display helpful Git information.

-From the command line, open your `~/.bash_profile` file with Sublime Text using the command:
+From the command line, open your `~/.bash_profile` file with Atom using the command:

 ```shell
 atom ~/.bash_profile